Flooding in Western Ukraine: Causes, Lessons Learned, and Potential to Avoid Harmful Future Effects

 KT: No, since people are not prohibited from living near water, and water conservation zones are often developed without regard to possible flooding zones.
 The EU approach says that people living near water bodies should be properly informed about possible risks and decide for themselves whether or not such risks are acceptable to them.
 Additionally, territorial land management agencies also carry out outreach activities and inform about possible hazards for certain structures, buildings, dwellings, etc.

 KD: If the terrain of the river valley allows for economic activities to be carried out comfortably, then settlements will most likely be established along such river banks.
 In this case, flooding of areas by river waters does not come as a surprise for residents of the settlements.
 Living near the river, they are familiar with the nature of river flooding and with the possibility of rising water levels.
-While working on the Dniester project, we communicated with locals who witnessed the disastrous floods in 1941, 1969, 2008 and 2010, and for them such events became part of their life.
+While working on the Dniester project, we communicated with locals who witnessed the disastrous floods in 1941, 1969, 2008 and 2010, and for them such events have become part of their life.

 KT: By the way, nowadays, corporate and private property insurance for properties located in the areas with a high risk of flooding is becoming relevant everywhere.